MouseLand/cellpose/docs/faq.rst

 **Q: How do I download the pretrained models?**

+    The new Cellpose-SAM model (cpsam) will be downloaded from `https://huggingface.co/mouseland/cellpose-sam/blob/main/cpsam`_.

-    The models will be downloaded automatically from the `website <https://www.cellpose.org/>`_ when you first run a pretrained model in cellpose.
+    The old models will be downloaded automatically from the `website <https://www.cellpose.org/>`_ when you first run a pretrained model in cellpose.
 If you are having issues with the downloads, you can download them from this `google drive zip file <https://drive.google.com/file/d/1zHGFYCqRCTwTPwgEUMNZu0EhQy2zaovg/view?usp=sharing>`_,
     unzip the file and put the models in your home directory under the path ``.cellpose/models/``,